 The OCR Update Panel

-The OCR Update panel can help you find text matches when your script search is failing.
-This feature presents you with diagnostics for the search on your system under test (SUT).
-Then it lets you change properties for the Optical Character Recognition (OCR) text search to something that might succeed, re-runs the search, and displays results with the different search settings.
+The OCR Update panel allows you to adjust Optical Character Recognition (OCR) text search settings at runtime when a text search has failed to find a match.
+This panel presents you with diagnostics for the search on your system under test (SUT).
+Then it lets you change properties for the OCR search to something that might succeed, re-runs the search, and displays results with the different search settings.
+Changes made with this panel are applied to the current test run only.

-Your choices when using this menu are as follows:
+Your choices when using the Image Update menu to adjust the OCR Update panel functionality are as follows.

-The Auto Update option is a good choice for unattended script runs.
-Frequently, it finds a match and continues the script run when otherwise the search would throw an exception and fail.
-However, if your parameters are too broad, you could end up matching the wrong text, with unintended results.
+The Auto Update option is a good choice for unattended script runs, as it does not open the OCR Update panel during the script run.
+Frequently, it can find a match and continues the script run when otherwise the search would throw an exception and fail.
+Be aware that if your parameters are too broad when using Auto Update, you could end up matching the wrong text with unintended results.

 Using the OCR Update Panel